cmdaoust/Experimental-SOPs/EEG/EEG_SOP.md

 ---

 ## 4. Data Quality Checks
+- **Any setting changes do not affect how the data are recorded.
+This are changable for visualisaion purposes only**
 -  If using a reference, start by selecting this.
 The numbering is as following, 1-128 are the 32x4 electrode bundles, then 129-136 are the 8 EXG electrodes.
 In our lab, we used EXG1-4 for ECOG, and EXH5-6 for mastoids, so when collecting data we select reference 133+134 (hold control to select multiple channels).

  <p align="center">
 <img width="3930" height="2249" alt="Pictur" src="https://github.com/user-attachments/assets/b5ff5667-759b-475c-88e4-7222566983e4" />